choldgraf/textbook/_chapters/12/3/Causality.md

 ### Potential Outcomes
 Before the patients are randomized into the two groups, our minds instinctively imagine two possible outcomes for each patient: the outcome that the patient would have if assigned to the treatment group, and the outcome that the same patient would have if assigned to the control group.
 These are called the two *potential outcomes* of the patient.

-Thus there are 31 potential treatment outcomes and 31 potential control ouctomes.
+Thus there are 31 potential treatment outcomes and 31 potential control outcomes.
 The question is about the distributions of these two sets of 31 outcomes each.
 Are they the same, or are they different?

 We can't answer this just yet, because we don't get to see all 31 values in each group.
 We just get to see a randomly selected 16 of the potential control outcomes, and the treatment outcomes of *the remaining* 15 patients.